Bathroom Tile Regrouting Cost

 Post your job

-Grouting tiles is essentially the same job whether floor or wall tiles, you simply need to remove old grout, then get new grout into the joints to fill them completely.
+Grouting tiles is essentially the same job whether floor or wall tiles.
+A professional tiler will remove old grout, then apply new grout into the joints to fill them completely.

 Find Tradespeople, compare up to 3 quotes!